ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 Hastic ([https://hastic.io/](https://hastic.io/) is tool that that allows for easy pattern and anomaly detection.
 There are two parts: hastic server and a hastic grafana app.

-So in a sense, this is also a labelling tool, albeit an automated one.
+So in a sense, this is also a labeling tool, albeit an automated one.

 As it plugs in into Grafana a lot of different data data sources can be used, e.g.